-- Applicable percentage of ownership is calculated by dividing (a) the total number of shares beneficially owned by the shareholder by (b) 22,969,891 which is the number shares of Common Stock outstanding as of April 7, 2020.
-Beneficial ownership is calculated based on the requirements of the Securities and Exchange Commission ("SEC").
+&lt;sup>(1) Applicable percentage of ownership is calculated by dividing (a) the total number of shares beneficially owned by the shareholder by (b) 22,371,688 which is the number shares of Common Stock outstanding as of April 6, 2023 Beneficial ownership is calculated based on the requirements of the Securities and Exchange Commission ("SEC").
 Except as indicated in the footnotes to this table, the shareholder named in the table has sole voting power and sole investment power with respect to the shares set forth opposite such shareholder's name.
-Unless otherwise indicated, the address of each individual listed in the table is c/o Standard Motor Products, Inc., 37-18 Northern Blvd., Long Island City, New York 11101. - The information for BlackRock, Inc. and certain of its affiliates ("BlackRock") is based solely on an amendment to its Schedule 13G filed with the SEC on February 4, 2020, wherein BlackRock states that it beneficially owns an aggregate of 3,242,658 shares of our Common Stock; BlackRock states that it has sole voting power for 3,182,258 shares and sole investment power for 3,242,658 shares. - The information for Dimensional Fund Advisors LP and certain of its affiliates ("Dimensional") is based solely on an amendment to its Schedule 13G filed with the SEC on February 12, 2020, wherein Dimensional states that it beneficially owns an aggregate of 1,562,561 shares of our Common Stock; Dimensional states that it has sole voting power for 1,505,095 shares and sole investment power for 1,562,561 shares. - The information for Royce & Associates, LP and certain of its affiliates ("Royce") is based solely on an amendment to its Schedule 13G filed with the SEC on January 29, 2020. - The information for The Vanguard Group and certain of its affiliates ("Vanguard") is based solely on an amendment to its Schedule 13G filed with the SEC on February 12, 2020, wherein Vanguard states that it beneficially owns an aggregate of 1,262,041 shares of our Common Stock; Vanguard states that it has sole voting power for 24,778 shares, shared voting power for 4,390 shares, sole investment power for 1,235,081 shares and shared investment power for 26,960 shares. - Includes 2,812 shares of Common Stock owned by Mr. Sills' wife.
+Unless otherwise indicated, the address of each individual listed in the table is c/o Standard Motor Products, Inc., 37-18 Northern Blvd., Long Island City, New York 11101.

+- (2) The information for BlackRock, Inc. and certain of its affiliates ("BlackRock") is based solely on an amendment to its Schedule 13G filed with the SEC on January 23, 2023, wherein BlackRock states that it beneficially owns an aggregate of 3,361,132 shares of our Common Stock; BlackRock states that it has sole voting power for 3,314,439 shares, shared voting power for 0 shares, sole investment power for 3,361,132 shares and shared investment power for 0 shares. - (3) The information for Royce & Associates, LP and certain of its affiliates ("Royce") is based solely on an amendment to its Schedule 13G filed with the SEC on January 24, 2023, wherein Royce states that it beneficially owns an aggregate of 1,469,073 shares of our Common Stock; Royce states that it has sole voting power for 1,469,073 shares, and sole investment power for 1,469,073 shares. - (4) The information for Dimensional Fund Advisors LP and certain of its affiliates ("Dimensional") is based solely on an amendment to its Schedule 13G filed with the SEC on February 10, 2023, wherein Dimensional states that it beneficially owns an aggregate of 1,369,960 shares of our Common Stock; Dimensional states that it has sole voting power for 1,341,744 shares, shared voting power for 0 shares, sole investment power for 1,369,960 shares, and shared investment power for 0 shares. - (5) The information for The Vanguard Group and certain of its affiliates ("Vanguard") is based solely on an amendment to its Schedule 13G filed with the SEC on February 9, 2023, wherein Vanguard states that it beneficially owns an aggregate of 1,342,584 shares of our Common Stock; Vanguard states that it has sole voting power for 0 shares, shared voting power for 17,867 shares, sole investment power for 1,309,526 shares and shared investment power for 33,058 shares. - (6) The information for William Blair Investment Management, LLC ("WBIM") is based solely on an amendment to its Schedule 13G filed with the SEC on February 9, 2023, wherein WBIM states that it beneficially owns an aggregate of 1,109,494 shares of our Common Stock; WBIM states that it has sole voting power for 685,879 shares, shared voting power for 0 shares, sole investment power for 1,109,494 shares and shared investment power for 0 shares. - (7) Includes 2,812 shares of Common Stock owned by Mr. Sills' wife.
 For shares of stock held by his wife, Lawrence I. Sills disclaims beneficial ownership of the shares so deemed "beneficially owned" by him within the meaning of Rule 13d-3 of the Exchange Act.